Editor’s Note: This story was originally published in July 2013 and updated in January 2018.

 And for customers who can’t manage to get to Gate City themselves, someone brings that service to them.

 Fred Hicks is a Gate City Pharmacy employee, but he’s rarely in the store.
 He spends at least six hours a day in his 1995 Toyota Tacoma pickup making deliveries.
 For $3 extra, Hicks brings customers’ prescriptions to their homes.
 The service also includes birthday cards, get-well cards, whatever the customer needs.
 Hicks makes 45 to 65 deliveries a day and averages 100 miles.

 He started here part-time and only planned to stay for two or three months.
-Fourteen years later, he has no plans to leave.
+Nineteen years later, he has no plans to leave.

 “I just love what I’m doing,” he says.
 “I go the extra mile for them.
 I take their trash out, go to the mailbox.
 Some customers set their watch by the time I’ll be there.”